 The costs you will need to take into account will be gasoline as well as tolls.
 Be aware that almost all RVs weigh less than 3.5 tonnes and therefore belong to the same category as a standard car.
 You will therefore not pay the toll more expensive than if you came with your personal vehicle.

-For this price, you have access to toilets, showers, grey water emptying and cassette as well as 24-hour security.
+The good news is that you will have access to toilets, showers, grey water emptying, and cassette as well as 24-hour security.
 The Disneyland RV parking lot is located right next to the car park and has 1,000 spaces.
 To recognize it, look for the “Pinocchio parking lot”.

 And you have access, not far from the park, to everything you need to eat and refuel.
 In other words, your stay at Disneyland in an RV is just as easy to organize as a “classic” stay.

 Please feel free to get in contact should you have any questions or comments on the content!

 FAQ on Can you park an RV at Disneyland?

 You cannot camp near Disneyland as there aren’t any RV campgrounds.
 However, there are parking spaces designated for RVs, but you cannot camp there!